*Scroll to bottom of page to place your own statements or questions

 Which mix is the best for growth and carbon sequestration ?

-A multi species which has been trialled on Bimbadeen for over 10 years by Mark Roberts of Basix at Warragul.
+A multi species crop which has been trialed on Bimbadeen for over 10 years by Mark Roberts of Basix at Warragul.

 Refer to the Bimbadeen Carbon News onsite for full details to your questions.